 If you are a homeowner having trouble making your mortgage payments, a short sale might be a good way to avoid foreclosure.
 However, a short sale can be difficult if you have more than one mortgage or loan on your home.
 Read on to learn more about how short sales with multiple mortgages work and how to navigate the process if there is more than one lien on your home.

 In a short sale, you sell your home for less than the total debt remaining on the mortgage and the proceeds of the sale pay off a portion of the mortgage balance.
 The lender accepts the “short” amount to satisfy the debt and releases the mortgage lien.
 Short sales are one way for borrowers to avoid foreclosure.
 (Learn more about short sales to avoid foreclosure.)

-To complete a short sale, the lender’s loss mitigation department must first approve the transaction.
-The homeowner must submit a loss mitigation application (which includes a financial statement, proof of income, tax returns, bank statements, and a hardship letter) to the lender, along with a copy of the purchase offer from a potential buyer.
+To complete a short sale, the lender must first approve the transaction.
+The homeowner generally must submit a loss mitigation application (which often includes a financial statement, proof of income, tax returns, bank statements, and a hardship affidavit or hardship letter) to the servicer, along with a copy of the purchase offer from a potential buyer.